Design Patterns «Prev Next»

 All the system at large knows about the objects is their interfaces as defined by abstract classes.
 Consequently, the creational patterns give you a lot of flexibility in what gets created, who creates it, how it gets created, and when.
 They let you configure a system with "product" objects that vary widely in structure and functionality.
 Configuration can be static (that is, specified at compile-time) or dynamic (at run-time).

 Form larger structures from individual parts, generally of different classes.
 Rather than composing interfaces or implementations, structural object patterns describe ways to compose objects to realize new functionality.
+The added flexibility of object composition comes from the ability to change the composition at run-time, which is impossible with static class composition.

 Structural design patterns examine how objects and classes are composed to form larger structures.
 In class structural design, new structures are created through multiple inheritance.
 One class inherits from more than a single parent class to create a new structure.
 More commonly, object structures combine different objects to form new structures.
 The following seven patterns have been designated as structural.